-Redswan should calculate fair compensation by comparing the value of Mr D's pension, if he had not transferred, with the current value of his SIPP.
+Redswan should calculate fair compensation by comparing the value of Mr H's pension, if he had not transferred, with the current value of his SIPP.
 In summary:

-- 1. Obtain the notional transfer value of Mr D's previous pension plan, if it had not been transferred to the SIPP. - 2.
-Obtain the actual transfer value of Mr D's SIPP, including any outstanding charges. - 3.
-Pay a commercial value to buy the loan note (or treat it as having a zero value in the above calculations see below).

-- 4. Pay an amount into Mr D's SIPP so that the transfer value is increased to equal the value calculated in (1).
+- 1. Obtain the notional transfer value of Mr H's previous pension plan, if it had not been transferred to the SIPP. - 2.
+Obtain the actual transfer value of Mr H's SIPP, including any outstanding charges. - 3.
+Pay a commercial value to buy the loan note (or treat it as having a zero value in the above calculations see below). - 4.
+Pay an amount into Mr H's SIPP so that the transfer value is increased to equal the value calculated in (1).
 This payment should take account of any available tax relief and the effect of charges.
 It should also take account of interest as set out below. - 5.
-Pay Mr D £500 for the distress and inconvenience the avoidable problems with his pension will have caused him.
+Pay Mr H £500 for the distress and inconvenience the avoidable problems with his pension will have caused him.

-If there are any difficulties in obtaining a notional valuation of the previous pension, then the FTSE WMA Stock Market Income Total Return Index should be used instead.
-That is a reasonable proxy for the type of return that could have been achieved if suitable funds had been chosen taking account of Mr D's likely attitude to risk.
+If there are any difficulties in obtaining a notional valuation of the previous pension, then for half the investment: FTSE UK Private Investors Income Total Return Index; for the other half: average rate from fixed rate bonds should be used instead as a reasonable proxy for the type of return that could have been achieved if suitable funds had been chosen taking account of Mr H's likely attitude to risk.

 If Redswan is unwilling or unable to purchase the investment the actual value should be assumed to be nil for the purposes of the above calculation.
-And Redswan may ask Mr D to provide an undertaking to account to it for the net amount of any payment the SIPP may receive from the investment.
-That undertaking should allow for the effect of any tax and charges on the amount Mr D may receive from the investments and any eventual sums he would be able to access from the SIPP.
+And Redswan may ask Mr H to provide an undertaking to account to it for the net amount of any payment the SIPP may receive from the investment.
+That undertaking should allow for the effect of any tax and charges on the amount Mr H may receive from the investments and any eventual sums he would be able to access from the SIPP.
 Redswan will need to meet any costs in drawing up the undertaking.

-If Redswan is unable to pay the total amount into Mr D's SIPP it should pay the compensation as a lump sum to Mr D. But had it been possible to pay into the SIPP it would have provided a taxable income.
+If Redswan is unable to pay the total amount into Mr H's SIPP it should pay the compensation as a lump sum to Mr H. But had it been possible to pay into the SIPP it would have provided a taxable income.
 So the total amount should be reduced to notionally allow for any income tax that would otherwise have been paid.

-The notional allowance should be calculated using Mr D's marginal rate of tax at retirement.
-For example, if Mr D is a basic rate taxpayer in retirement, the notional allowance would equate to a reduction in the total amount equivalent to the current basic rate of tax.
-However, if Mr D would have been able to take a tax free lump sum, the notional allowance should be applied to 75% of the total amount.
+The notional allowance should be calculated using Mr H's marginal rate of tax at retirement.
+For example, if Mr H is a basic rate taxpayer in retirement, the notional allowance would equate to a reduction in the total amount equivalent to the current basic rate of tax.
+However, if Mr H would have been able to take a tax free lump sum, the notional allowance should be applied to 75% of the total amount.

-The compensation resulting from this loss assessment must be paid to Mr D or into his SIPP within 28 days of the date Redswan receives notification of his acceptance of my final decision.
+The compensation resulting from this loss assessment must be paid to Mr H or into his SIPP within 28 days of the date Redswan receives notification of his acceptance of my final decision.
 Interest must be added to the compensation amount at the rate of 8% per year simple from the date of my final decision to the date of settlement if the compensation is not paid within 28 days.